The UK’s music festivals are world-famous but there is plenty more to celebrate in the country’s quirky roster of top UK festivals.

 Every June, many of the world’s leading classical musicians come to Aldeburgh on the Suffolk coast for the 17-day Aldeburgh Festival.
 It was founded in 1948 by composer Benjamin Britten, his partner Peter Pears, and Eric Crozier as a space for musicians and audiences to create and enjoy music in a stunning natural environment.
 Much of the program takes place at The Pumphouse fringe, and there is also free music every lunchtime at the Bandstand on the Beach.

 When you’re not taking in the culture, take in the sea breeze as Aldeburgh is a picturesque seaside town.
 It also has a great fish and chips shop to boot.
-The 2019 festival takes place from 7–23 June.

 June: Isle of Wight Festival

 The Isle of Wight Festival is a music festival is held every year at Seaclose Park on the Isle of Wight.
 It originated in 1969 out of the counter-culture movement but was reborn into the mainstream in 2002 and still pulls in top names from Noel Gallagher to Richard Ashcroft and Garbage to Wet Wet Wet.
 This is the first major music festival of the summer season, and it’s held on an island so you have to jump on a ferry or boat to get there.
 You can camp or stay in a bed and breakfast.
 It’s a pretty small island where Queen Victoria had a holiday home that you can still visit.
-The 2019 festival dates are from 13–16 June.

 June: Glastonbury Festival